 Constipation is considered a symptom of another underlying issue (such as poor diet, unbalanced bacteria in your gut, or anal stenosis - narrowing) rather than a disease.

 If you've been suffering from daily discomfort due to constipation, it's understandable that you're in a hurry to have it go away - and the faster, the better!
 The good news is that even if you've been living with constipation (for what seems like forever), it is possible to heal it.

-If you would like to get started right away by learning how your diet affects your bowel motility (how quickly food matter moves through your intestines) and also how to use food to prevent constipation and support a healthy gut flora (good bacteria), then sign up for my free Report (a book excerpt from Listen To Your Colon) Relieving Constipation Through Diet - in the pink box on the left.
+If you would like to get started right away by learning how your diet affects your bowel motility (how quickly food matter moves through your intestines) and also how to use food to prevent constipation and support a healthy gut flora (good bacteria), then sign up for my free Report (a book excerpt from Ch.2 of Listen To Your Colon) Constipation Triggers & Treatments - in the pink box on the left.

 Different Types of Constipation

 Before looking at treatments for constipation, it is important to first identify which kind of constipation you have.
 Through the course of my research, consultations with clients, feedback from readers, and my own struggle with constipation, I have come to identify two different types of constipation.
 Since I have not come across any labels for these in the medical literature (or perhaps I just didn’t read widely enough!), I have made up my own labels to distinguish between these two different types of constipation.
 I call them peristaltic constipation and stenosis constipation.
 Of course, while most people seem to suffer from one or the other, there are people who suffer from a combination of the two.
 Let me outline the differences so that you can deternine which one (or combination) you have: